ScottyGrotty/BadUSB-UDL/README.md

    ▪ Locate and click on the downloaded `badusb-udl.xml` file
    ▪ Click "Open" to import the BadUSB UDL
 4. **Restart Notepad++:** After seeing an "Import successful." prompt, Notepad++ can be closed
-5. **Navigate to the "Language" menu:** After restarting Notepad++ the BadUDL syntax highlighting will be available in the "Language" menu.
+5. **Navigate to the "Language" menu:** After restarting Notepad++ the BadUSB syntax highlighting will be available in the "Language" menu.

 ---